The best workout helps you to reach a fitness goal fast

 How do you design a superior fitness goal?

 Use SMART goals for your fitness goals.
 A SMART goal is specific, measurable, relevant, and time-specific.
 So, what does a SMART plan look like?
-For example, increase chest size by 3 inches in 30 days.
+For example, increase chest size by 1 inch in 30 days.
 This goal checks all the boxes.
 Do not forget the goal does not have to be superman.
 It does not have to solve all your problems.
-But it does need to have an end game.
+But it needs to have an endgame.
 In 30 days, we will know if we succeeded or failed to complete this goal.

 What is the best workout to achieve a fitness goal?

 With a superior fitness goal, you can select the best workout.
 Workout programs complete a specific task.
-High-intensity interval training uses motion to burn stomach fat and tones muscles.
+For example, high-intensity interval training uses motion to burn stomach fat and tone muscles.
 German volume training uses volume to build muscle and definition.
 A 5×5 uses a mixture of volume and weight to build strength and muscle.
 Pre-exhaustion builds muscles after an injury or over-training from heavy exercise.
 Post-exhaustion singles out a muscle or muscle group that needs extra work.

 Also, use a diet plan to complement the best workout.
 Eat protein to build muscle and complex carbs for energy during the workout.
 By combining your diet with the best workout, you now have two tasks to help you reach your fitness goal.
 You could always add a sleep or rest plan for more precision.
 It is best to limit each goal to two or three tasks.
 Also, follow the KISS principle (Keep It Simple Stupid).
 A best workout, diet, and sleep plan give you the tools you need.